 Lifting The Lid on Transition for Families

-A study released today, Thursday 1st November, by the Forces in Mind Trust (FiMT) has revealed that more awareness about the demands of transition is needed for families of Service leavers.
+A two-year tri-Federation project comes to fruition today (Thursday 1st November) with the publication of a report into transition.
+This report, funded by the Forces in Mind Trust (FiMT), has revealed that more awareness about the demands of transition is needed for families of Service leavers.

 The report contains a list of recommendations including the need for: